 Key sights: The Louvre*, Notre-Dame, The Crypt*, La Conciergerie*, Sainte-Chapelle*

 Let’s begin with a visit to the world’s largest art museum, The Louvre.
-Be there before it opens at 9:00am and go directly to see the Mona Lisa before it gets super crazy.
+Be there before it opens at 9:00am and go directly to see the Mona Lisa before it gets super busy.
 Then continue to explore the Museum highlights for another couple of hours.

 Take time for some lunch before continuing on to Île de la Cité, the heart of Paris.
 From The Louvre, follow the walking trail along the Right Bank of the Seine, crossing Pont d’Arcole to reach the island in the Seine.